agronholm/typeguard/docs/userguide.rst

 There are several configuration options that can be set that influence how type checking is done.
 To change the options, import ``typeguard.config`` (which is of type :class:`~.TypeCheckConfiguration`) and set the attributes you want to change.

-Reasonable defaults have been used, so most users shouldn't have any need to change the options.
+You can also override the configuration in the type checking functions below by passing them a custom configuration object.

 Checking types directly
 -----------------------